Mountain goat meat - a specialty in Ninh Binh

 Ant Egg Sticky Rice

 The meal known as Xôi Trứng Kiến or Ant egg sticky rice is another Ninh Binh Specialty Food, albeit a little more exotic and perhaps only for the more adventurous.
 The dish is relatively expensive and very seasonal due to the difficulty of collecting the right sort of ant eggs.
-Farmers must wait for the day the black and brown ants breed and then harvest the ant nests on bright and dry days, otherwise, the eggs cling together and ruin the quality.
+Farmers must wait for the day the black and brown ants breed and then harvest the ant nests on sunny, dry days otherwise the eggs cling together and ruin the quality.

 Any remaining brown ants are filtered out before the eggs are washed and then blanched with hot water and left to dry.
 The prepared eggs are then sautéed in chicken fat and chopped shallots to provide a rich garnish.
 “Sticky” glutinous rice cultivated in the Ninh Binh highlands is steamed with fresh mung beans and gac fruit to provide color .
 Finally it is served on a plate with the sticky rice on the bottom and the ant egg and fried shallots mixture on top.